 Great news – dockless bike hire is coming to Enfield!

 What, you might ask, are “dockless” bikes?
-Unlike central London’s famous Boris Bikes – which need to be taken from and returned to special docks on certain streets – dockless bikes can be found, and left, pretty much anywhere.
+Unlike central London’s famous Boris Bikes – which need to be taken from and returned to special docks on certain streets – dockless bikes can be found, and left, in any public place that isn’t causing an obstruction.
 In theory, you could get off a train in Enfield, find a hire bike right outside the station, unlock it with an app on your phone, ride it home and leave it parked on your street.
 You’d only pay for the minutes you used to ride it.

 The potential benefits are huge.
 Better Streets for Enfield is delighted to see hire bikes reach us out here in the suburbs.
 We hope that more people will feel able to leave their cars at home and use this cheap, convenient and healthy mode of transport to get around – whether to shops half a mile away, or to the station as part of a longer journey.
 Of course there are potential downsides, such as bikes being left in appropriate places and cluttering up pavements, and this is an issue we would urge the providers and the council to monitor closely.